 To extract those insights, you will need to apply machine-learning algorithms or processing modules, such as quality enhancement.

-Enhance image quality, convert input data, or clip raster images into tiles to create Analysis Ready Data (ARD) to feed your algorithms.
+These enhance image quality, convert input data, or clip raster images into tiles to create Analysis Ready Data (ARD) to feed your algorithms.

-- Indices, bandmath, and statistical blocks
+- Indices, bandmath, and statistics

 It’s said that it would require eight million people doing nothing but looking at satellite imagery 24/7 to ensure every image taken each day is looked at, let alone analyzed.